cheeseonamonkey/ObsidanMD-Showcase/Readme.md

 # **Obsidian Android integrations:** *(MacroDroid)*

->Most or all of these use [MacroDroid](https://play.google.com/store/apps/details?id=com.arlosoft.macrodroid&hl=en_US&gl=US), a powerful automation app available on the Play Store.
->*The free version limited to 5 macros, and premium version is something around $6.*
+Most (all?) of these need use [MacroDroid](https://play.google.com/store/apps/details?id=com.arlosoft.macrodroid&hl=en_US&gl=US), a powerful automation app available on the Play Store.
+The free version limited to 5 macros, and premium version is something around $6.

 ### **QuickAppend:**